zipizap/vendingMaxine/README.md

 # vendingMaxine
-Developers can self-service products, and devops/sres can automate de provisioning lifecycle of those products
+Developers can self-service products, and platform/sres automate products lifecycle

-NOTE: not a typo, but a way to add "uniqueness" to the name
+NOTE: vendingMaxing is not a typo, but a way to add "uniqueness" to the name